+Nevada-based Additec has launched their new μPrinter.
 The μPrinter is based on Additec’s patented LMD-WP process, originally launched in 2016.
 They developed their own laser wire deposition head but this is their first full entry into metal printers.
 The company actually got its start with making attachments and packages for subtractive and additive manufacturing systems.
 Previously, they offered retrofit packages that could hybridise existing CNC platforms, converting them for metal 3D printing or hybrid manufacturing.
-Now, Additec is offering full systems, starting with the μPrinter.

-The μPrinter’s envelope is 120 x 160 x 450mm (XYZ), which is great considering the dimensions of the printer itself.
+The μPrinter’s envelope is 120 x 160 x 450mm (XYZ), which is quite impressive considering the small footprint of the printer itself.
 There are distinct advantages to this size other than simply having a compact work environment and transportability.
 The build chamber is fully inert and the small volumes make filling quicker, affordable (in terms of materials) and safer than larger prints would allow.

 Aside from its size, the μPrinter offers other unique features as well.
 One of its main advantages is that it can process both wire and powder based feedstocks thanks to the LMD printhead.
 The nozzle has two openings with a thin hole in the middle for wire deposition which has a ring around it.
 The ring manages the blown powder feeds, alternating the processes.
 In separating them, Additec are giving users the ability to easily switch between processes depending on the desired outcome of the print.
 It offers a previously unavailable level of versatility.